The Solid Protocol

 URI Slash Semantics

-The slash character in the URI path indicates hierarchical relationship segments, and enables relative referencing [RFC3986].
+) character in the URI path indicates hierarchical relationship segments, and enables relative referencing [RFC3986].
 The semantics of the slash character is shared by servers and clients.
 Paths ending with a slash denote a container resource.
 [Source]

 URI Persistence